isomerpages/moe-angmokiosec/_amksian-experience/2025 Sec One Registration/MOE Financial Assistance Scheme (FAS) Matters.md

 ---
 #### MOE Financial Assistance Scheme (FAS) Matters
 **<u>For Students whose FAS applications were approved in Primary Schools:</u>**<br>
-Please approach our colleagues stationed at Classroom D1-04 (19 December 2024) or General Office before you purchase the school uniforms, textbooks and PE Attire.
+Please approach our colleagues stationed at Classroom D1-04 (on 19 December 2024) or General Office before you purchase the school uniforms, textbooks and PE Attire.